13 Things Your Mall Salesperson Won’t Tell You

 If you can, skip the shopping cart altogether, or at least carry a smaller basket

 Studies show that you buy up to 40 percent more if we double the size of your cart, because you subconsciously want to fill it.
-Don’t miss these other 50 supermarket tricks you always fall for.

 When you find what you’re looking for, use a price-comparison app